kellan/laughingmeme/_posts/2005-04-01-some-rails-tips-especially-for-os-x-hackers.md

 ```

-And \[lots more stuff\](http://ruby-breakpoint.rubyforge.org/wiki/wiki.pl?TipsAndTricks) which I haven’t really started playing with.
+And [lots more stuff](http://ruby-breakpoint.rubyforge.org/wiki/wiki.pl?TipsAndTricks) which I haven’t really started playing with.
 What you can’t do is `next`, `step`, `run`, etc. When you’re tired of the view from this breakpoint, and are ready to be whisked away to the next one, type

 exit

 ### SecurityError (Insecure operation ‘write’ at level 4)

 What if all that doesn’t happen.
 What if your browser doesn’t seem to go into a spinning death spiral but instead promptly pops up the error message like `SecurityError (Insecure operation 'write' at level 4)`.
 The default answer is you need Ruby 1.8.2 instead of Ruby 1.8.1.
 “But”, I hear you say, “I’ve already got Ruby 1.8.2”.
 At which all the wise heads on on #rubyonrails will nod sagely, and says, “Yes, grasshopper, but you are a Mac user, and have the wrong 1.8.2.”.
-Basically the .dmg was silently upgraded, and you’ll need to \[re-download\](http://homepage.mac.com/discord/Ruby/) and re-install it.
+Basically the .dmg was silently upgraded, and you’ll need to [re-download](http://homepage.mac.com/discord/Ruby/) and re-install it.

 ### Living With Your Model / Using CocoaMySQL

-I’ve been using MySQL for 8+ years now, and to say I’m pretty comfortable with the `mysql` command line client is an understatement. (though I’ve never \[tricked it out like Jeremy\](http://jeremy.zawodny.com/blog/archives/002230.html)) That said, working with Rails where a significant portion of your applications logic is inferred directly from the database means you spend a **lot** of time living in the database.
-And so for the first time ever, I went looking for a graphical MySQL client, and found \[CocoaMySQL\](http://cocoamysql.sourceforge.net/).
+I’ve been using MySQL for 8+ years now, and to say I’m pretty comfortable with the `mysql` command line client is an understatement. (though I’ve never [tricked it out like Jeremy](http://jeremy.zawodny.com/blog/archives/002230.html)) That said, working with Rails where a significant portion of your applications logic is inferred directly from the database means you spend a **lot** of time living in the database.
+And so for the first time ever, I went looking for a graphical MySQL client, and found [CocoaMySQL](http://cocoamysql.sourceforge.net/).
 It works well with a lot of room for improvement, but my one critical tip for you is, if you’re working with a dataset of any size, go to Preferences and make sure to check “Limit results to 100 rows” or you’re going to be dealing with a bad case of the spinnies. (and unlike the breakpointer tip, this is not desirable)

 ### gem\_server

-How do you get a neat, JavaDoc-y looking document site like \[rails.rubyonrails.com\](http://rails.rubyonrails.com)?
+How do you get a neat, JavaDoc-y looking document site like [rails.rubyonrails.com](http://rails.rubyonrails.com)?
 As far as I can tell you don’t.
 But the next best thing is `gem_server`.
 Just run it from the command line, and it will bring up another instance of WEBrick, this one on port 8808, browse to it, and boom, you’ve got docs for all installed `gems`. (admittedly all versions of all installed gems, which gets a little ugly)

 Thats what I’ve picked up so far, most of it unfolded fairly rapidly, but if I can pass along the accumulated wisdom of a couple of hours, there you go.

-**update:** a recipe for \[generating Rails docs with Rdoc\](http://article.gmane.org/gmane.comp.lang.ruby.rails/6047)
+**update:** a recipe for [generating Rails docs with Rdoc](http://article.gmane.org/gmane.comp.lang.ruby.rails/6047)